 Plus500 fees like any CFD trading provider can be categorised into three areas:

 Our Plus500 review of fees below examines the key strengths and weaknesses of forex trading with Plus500.

 The overall rating is based on review by our experts

-Spreads for Plus500 are not fixed.
+Spreads for Plus500 are either fixed or dynamic.
 This means the difference between the buy and sell price of any currency pairing will vary through the trading day while fixed spreads mean your spread pip costs never change (except in exceptional circumstances).
-Plus500 offers all the majors such as eur/usd, usd/jpy and aud/usd and many minors and exotics.
-To provide an idea of spreads we have looked at the major pairings in March 2019 for a snapshot in time.
+Plus500 offers all the majors such as EUR/USD, USD/JPY and AUD/USD, as well as many minor and exotic currency pairs.
+To provide an idea of spreads we have looked at the major pairings in January 2020 for a snapshot in time.

 The Euro to Australian Dollar has a spread per unit of $0.00025.
 The spread in April 2021 was 2.5 pips or 0.02% expressed as a percentage.
 The leverage currently offered by Plus500 (depending on the jurisdiction) was 300:1.

 The British Pound to Australian dollar has the same percentage spread of 0.02% as the EUR/AUD currency pairing above.
 The spread per unit is $0.00029 at the time of this review, in April 2021.

 Plus500 spreads remain stable across its user-friendly yet powerful Webtrader platform and on the mobile app (Android and Apple iOS).

 View our lowest spread forex broker page to compare spreads and other trading fees.
 It found that the overall lowest trading costs are with Fusion Markets as the forex calculator below highlights.
 To learn more about the broker, go to the review of Fusion Markets page.

 Plus500 has no commissions on any of their trades.
 If you’re new to the concept of commissions, the below explains this concept in greater detail: